QAnon: Congressional resolution

-Republican politicians and organizations
+Republican individuals and organizations

 In 2019, two Republican congressional candidates expressed support for QAnon theories.
 In early 2020, Jim Watkins created the "Disarm the Deep State" super PAC, whose stated aim was to "mobilize a community of patriots in order to remove power from Deep State members".
 In November 2020, it was reported that the PAC had raised just $4,736, including a $500 loan from Watkins's lawyer.

 In 2020, there were 97 QAnon followers in the primaries, of whom 22 Republicans and two independents ran in the elections of that year.
 Businesswoman Marjorie Taylor Greene won an August 2020 runoff to become the GOP nominee in the 14th Congressional District in Georgia.
 In 2020, she said many of Q's claims "have really proven to be true".
 Months into the Trump presidency, she stated in a video: "There's a once-in-a-lifetime opportunity to take this global cabal of Satan-worshiping pedophiles out, and I think we have the president to do it".
 Jo Rae Perkins, the 2020 Republican Senate candidate in Oregon, tweeted a video on the night of her May primary victory showing her holding a WWG1WGA sticker and stating that she "[stood] with Q and the team.
 Thank you Anons, and thank you patriots."
 She expressed regret at having later deleted the video on the advice of a political consultant.
 The next month she took the "digital soldiers oath" that Q had requested followers to do three days earlier.